tower/guides/guides/query.md

 facebook.query().select('user').where(...).all();
 ```

 By having that simpler version, if you build a REST API for your startup or whatever, you will be able to have a simple/clean API for free, with a completely robust query API.
-You'd simply say "include our script tag on your site", and now your customer is using a super lean, lightweight, robust JavaScript API to communicate with your app.
+You'd simply say "include our script tag on your site", and now customer are using your super lean, lightweight, robust JavaScript API.

 ## Queries and Resources